 Quinoa is one of our favorite sources of plant protein.
 We especially love adding it to salads and soups, like our quinoa vegetable stew.

 This recipe calls for rainbow quinoa.
 We love it for the color and nutty flavor.
-We like Suncore brand, but you might find it called tricolor quinoa from other companies.

 Of course, if you can't find rainbow quinoa, white or brown quinoa will also work for this recipe.
 Or, if you don't have any quinoa on hand, why not swap in another grain like wild rice or farro (if you're not gluten free!)?